Bearded Collie

 In This Article

-The Bearded Collie's history is deeply rooted in 16th-century Scotland.
-They were formed by crossing Polish Lowland Sheepdogs and local sheepdogs as a herding breed.
+The Bearded Collie’s history is deeply rooted in 16th-century Scotland.
+These purebred dogs were formed by crossing Polish Lowland Sheepdogs and local sheepdogs as a herding breed.

-1. Polish Lowland SheepdogPolish Lowland Sheepdog- Source: AKC
+1. Polish Lowland SheepdogPolish Lowland Sheepdog- Source: AKC.org

-2. Old English SheepdogOld English Sheepdog- Source: AKC
+2. Old English SheepdogOld English Sheepdog- Source: AKC.org

 Despite their popularity among farmers and shepherds, the breed lacked a formal standard until post-World War II.